 Sickle Cell Anemia

-Sickle cell anemia is a genetic disease that causes your body to break down too many red blood cells (RBCs).
-RBCs carry oxygen to all the organs and tissues of your body.
-You are at risk for sickle cell anemia if both of your parents have the gene for sickle cell anemia.
-Your caregiver can confirm you have sickle cell anemia from the shape of your RBCs.
+Sickle cell anemia is a disease that causes your body to break down too many red blood cells (RBCs).
+RBCs carry oxygen to all the organs and tissues.
+Sickle cell anemia is one type of sickle cell disease.
+The disease causes RBCs to be sickle (crescent) shaped.
+Your risk increases if both your parents have the gene for sickle cell anemia.
+Your healthcare provider can confirm you have sickle cell anemia from the shape of your RBCs.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Wear medical alert jewelry or carry a card that says you have sickle cell anemia.
 Ask your healthcare provider where to get these items.